 The role of neuropsychology within neurosurgery is expanding as we seek to improve patient outcomes.
-Better understanding cognitive and behavioral function is crucial for determining surgical eligibility, informing surgical approach, and planning for optimal rehabilitative strategies, and in some instances it informs diagnosis.
+Better understanding cognitive and behavioral function is crucial for determining surgical eligibility, informing surgical approach, and planning for optimal rehabilitative strategies, and in some instances, it informs diagnosis.
 This rotation focuses on pre- and post-surgical neuropsychological assessments utilized in the aforementioned ways.
-Participating interns will 1) gain exposure to a broad spectrum of neuropathologies requiring surgical intervention (e.g., brain tumor, epilepsy, movement disorders); 2) 6 understand the principles and techniques of neuropsychological battery construction; 3) learn general and specific neuropsychological assessment tools; and 4) gain experience formulating case conceptualizations and corresponding treatment recommendations.
+Participating interns will 1) gain exposure to a broad spectrum of neuropathologies requiring surgical intervention (e.g., brain tumor, epilepsy, movement disorders); 2) understand the principles and techniques of neuropsychological battery construction; 3) learn general and specific neuropsychological assessment tools; and 4) gain experience formulating case conceptualizations and corresponding treatment recommendations.
 Training occurs in the Department of Neurosurgery Outpatient Clinic, located in UPMC Presbyterian Hospital.
 Interns selecting this rotation will first shadow an experienced neuropsychologist to gain familiarity with interview and assessment procedures.
 They will then be assigned their own pre- and post-surgical patients, supervised by the faculty clinician.
 Interns will have the opportunity to conduct clinical interviews, plan and administer assessment batteries, and write brief assessment reports to be used by the neurosurgical team in surgical planning and follow-up care.
 The opportunity to observe brain surgery is also offered.
 For interested interns, research opportunities are available.

-Center for Autism and Developmental Disorders (CADD) Outpatient Program Supervision: Benjamin L. Handen, PhD, BCBA-D and Cathryn Lehman, PhD
+Center for Autism and Developmental Disorders (CADD) Outpatient Program Supervision: Benjamin L. Handen, PhD, BCBA-D, Alexandra G. Carroll, PhD, C. Teal Raffaele, PhD, & Cara M. Lucke, PhD

-We have two outpatient programs serving children and adolescents (CADD Child) and aduls (CADD Adult)) who have developmental disorders coupled with psychiatric and behavioral diagnoses.
-The majority of clients have autism spectrum disorder and/or Intellectual Disability.
-Psychology interns have typically been involved in a one-day a week diagnostic clinic for children, adolescents, or adults who are ruling out a diagnosis of autism spectrum disorder.
+We have two outpatient programs serving children and adolescents (CADD Child) and adults (CADD Adult) with neurodevelopmental differences often coupled with psychiatric and behavioral challenges.
+The majority of clients are on the autism spectrum and/or have a diagnosis of intellectual developmental disability.
+Psychology interns have typically been involved in a one-day a week diagnostic clinic where they evaluate children, adolescents, or adults who were referred for concerns related to a differential diagnosis of autism.
 Interns serve on an assessment team and are instructed in the use of diagnostic tools, such as the ADOS-2.
-If psychology interns are able to have a flexible schedule, they may also serve as therapists in social skills training groups for children, adolescents, and adults with autism, which meet in the evenings.
+Psychology interns may also serve as therapists in social skills training groups or in individual therapy for children, adolescents, and adults.
 The Center for Autism and Developmental Disorders is also involved in a range of research studies, including examination of the efficacy of pharmacologic treatment for ADHD in this population, the impact of exercise, sleep, and lifestyle on dementia in Down syndrome, and examination of biomarkers of dementia in Down syndrome.
 Opportunities are also available for interested interns to become involved in such efforts.